Adespinoza/CODE2040/README.md

 The API will again give you a dictionary.
 The value for datestamp is a string, formatted as an ISO 8601 datestamp.
 The value for interval is a number of seconds.

 ##Refrences:
 Here are a list of refrences I utilized to make this project come together.
-I hope this not only helps me, but other future CODE2040 applicants in the future:
+I hope this not only helps me, but other future CODE2040 applicants:
 * [Installing Python on Mac OS X](http://docs.python-guide.org/en/latest/starting/install/osx/)
 * [Installing Pip for Python](https://pip.pypa.io/en/stable/installing/)
 * [The Hitchhikers' Guide to Python ](http://docs.python-guide.org/en/latest/scenarios/json/)